the-pudding/covid-science/README.md

 Open browser to `localhost:8080`

 ### Deploy

-The site is hosted via github-pages in the repositories `docs` folder.
+The site is hosted via github-pages in the repository's `docs` folder.
 To deploy and update to the site, run:

 `sh deploy.sh`

 This script will bundle the site using webpack, copy the resulting built site from the `dist` directory to the `docs` directory, and push a new update to github on the `dev` branch.

-## Project Info